-Consequently, AIPLA believes that proposed Section 42.123 should not be adopted.
+Consequently, AIPLA believes that proposed Section 42.223 should not be adopted.
 Rather, AIPLA recommends adoption of a provision to the effect that a petitioner would have the opportunity to file a motion to introduce new information material to the issues before the Board.
-Such a motion should be granted only for good cause and under a strict standard, such as where the petitioner was not aware of the supplemental information at the time of filing the petition, and could not have reasonably discovered the information.
-If the motion is denied, the Board should clearly state the grounds for denial, to make it clear what is subject to estoppel, and what is not.
+Such a motion should be granted only for good cause and under a strict standard, such as where the petitioner was not aware of the supplemental information at the time of filing the petition, and could not have reasonably discovered the information at that time.
+Otherwise, petitioners could "blindside" patent owners with late-filed information.
+If the motion is denied, the Board should clearly state the grounds for denial, to make it clear what is subject to estoppel and what is not.